spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 * ``sigma``: A positive `float` indicating the clipping limit, in sigma units, used when performing fit.
 (Default=3.0)

+**Absolute Astrometric fitting parameters:**

-Parameters used for absolute astrometry using a reference catalog:
+Parameters used for absolute astrometry to a reference catalog.

+* ``abs_refcat``: String indicating what astrometric catalog should be used.
+  Currently supported options: `None`, '', 'GAIADR2' and 'GAIADR1' or a path to an existing reference catalog.
+See :py:data:`jwst.tweakreg.tweakreg_step.SINGLE_GROUP_REFCAT` for an up-to-date list of supported built-in reference catalogs.

+  When ``abs_refcat`` is `None` or an empty string, alignment to the absolute astrometry catalog will be turned off.
+  (Default='')

 * ``abs_fitgeometry``: A `str` value indicating the type of affine transformation to be considered when fitting catalogs.
 Allowed values: